Dynamic Precise and Imprecise Probability Kinematics: Related literature

 In \cite{skulj}, the author discusses the application of Jeffrey's rule to neighborhood models theory.
-In this field, uncertainty is captured by neighborhoods of a classical probability measure $P$, presented in the form of interval probabilities $[L,U]$.
+In this field, ambiguity is captured by neighborhood of a classical probability measure $P$, presented in the form of interval probabilities $[L,U]$.
 This means that $P(A) \in [L(A),U(A)]$, for all $A \subset \Omega$, where $\Omega$ is the state space of interest.
-The author shows that a neighborhood $[L,U]$ of a probability measure $P$ whose lower envelope $L$ is convex or bi-elastic with respect to the base probability measure -- see \cite[Definitions 3 and 4]{skulj} -- is closed with respect to Jeffrey’s rule of conditioning.
+The author shows that a neighborhood $[L,U]$ of a probability measure $P$ whose lower envelope $L$ is convex or bi-elastic with respect to the base probability measure \cite[Definitions 3 and 4]{skulj} is closed with respect to Jeffrey’s rule of conditioning.
 This means that Jeffrey's posterior for $Q \in [L,U]$ still belongs to the interval.

+Possibility theory \cite{zadeh} is a framework alternative to probability theory that is suitable for handling uncertain, imprecise and incomplete knowledge.
+In possibility theory, there are two different ways to define the conditioning depending on how possibility degrees are interpreted, one called quantitative possibility and the other called qualitative possibility.
+In \cite{tabia}, the authors investigate the existence and uniqueness of the posterior probabilities computed according to a possibilistic counterpart of Jeffrey’s rule in both the quantitative and qualitative possibilistic frameworks.

-In \cite{marchetti}, the authors generalize Jeffrey's rule to credal set theory.
-In this field, a set of probability measures (called a credal set) is used to capture either the agent's initial uncertainty, or inconsistency/imprecision in the process of collecting data.
-The authors introduce imaginary kinematics, see \cite[Definition 7]{marchetti}.
+In \cite{marchetti}, the authors generalize Jeffrey's rule to credal sets theory.
+The authors introduce imaginary kinematics \cite[Definition 7]{marchetti}.
 They combine Jeffrey's rule with Lewis' imaging \cite{lewis} for credal sets to be able to update beliefs when possibly inconsistent probabilistic evidence is gathered.
-The main differences between our work and \cite{marchetti} are two.
-In \cite{marchetti}, the authors require $\Omega$ to be a space of atoms, while we do not put any restriction on the nature of $\Omega$.
-Also, while we use sets of probability measures in order to capture the impossibility of the agent to specify a single prior probability, and in order to conduct a robust analysis, in \cite{marchetti} the authors use credal sets to tackle the problem of the agent gathering inconsistent data.
-In the future, we plan to generalize DIPK to account for imprecise data collection, as we point out in Section \ref{concl}.
+Evidence on some variables is called \textit{inconsistent} when it contradicts certainty (or impossibility) in the agent's knowledge base.
+There are two main differences between our work and \cite{marchetti}: \begin{enumerate} \item We consider an agent facing ambiguity who specifies a set of probability measures that encapsulates their initial beliefs, while \cite{marchetti} do not; \item In \cite{marchetti} the authors consider the instance in which gathered evidence is partial and possibly inconsistent, while we only deal with the former. \end{enumerate} In the future we will generalize DIPK by relaxing the (tacit) assumption that the gathered evidence is consistent.